 Arizona taxes for retirees don’t include inheritance or estate taxes.
 You wouldn’t need to pay these taxes in the state, but you may have to pay federal taxes.

-However, when it comes to inheritances and estate planning, there are other expenses besides tax implications to consider, like probate.
+However, regarding inheritances and estate planning, there are other expenses besides tax implications to consider, like probate.
 While probate isn’t inherently bad, it can be expensive and you might want to avoid it.

 A financial planner can help you with estate planning and wealth management strategies.
 These strategies could include gifting assets, setting up trusts or other entities, and more.
 You can have peace of mind knowing that you won’t place an unnecessary burden on your beneficiaries.

-Financial Planning for Arizona with Taxes in Mind
+Financial Planning in Arizona with Taxes in Mind

 Retirement planning should be more than stockpiling funds.
 It should be about managing your accounts to reduce your financial burden during your golden years.
 An asset management strategy is a powerful tool for financial planners.